cherry15/graph-ql/README.md

 # Getting Started with Learn Apollo GraphQL
 The purpose of this app is to learn the basics of graphQL server and client.
 It is based on the tutorial at https://odyssey.apollographql.com/lift-off-part1/feature-overview-and-setup parts 1, 2 and 3.
-It also uses create react app and react router.
+It also uses create react app and react router [Create React App](https://github.com/facebook/create-react-app).

 I have re-written the FE to typescript and have simplified the styles.